 Mark Andrews: The coach has to make sure that he has a certainty amongst his players and in his structure.
 He can’t afford to have one press conference where he says one thing and his media guy says another thing.
 He can’t afford to have his key players unsure if they will be playing.
 I think if you have that stability in your squad, it gives your players the confidence to just go out there and play.
-Talking about key players, pick one.

 Mark Andrews: It has to be Fourie du Preez.
 Things seem to work so much better for the Springboks when he is on song.
 He is very good at keeping the forwards and the backs together.
 You could see it in the Bulls side: when he wasn’t doing well, the whole team seemed to struggle to find rhythm.
 We need him to be back to his best.